This trip is grounded in a desire to learn more about the Vietnam War, and America’s involvement across Vietnam, Laos, and Cambodia.

 Monday, December 22

-Tour begins!
-Pick up at airport, transfer to hotel for checking in.
+• Tour begins!
+Our guide, Kham, picks up at airport and brings us to the hotel for checking in.

 Day 02